JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-accessibility.md

 ## High-contrast theme

-Compose Multiplatform uses the [`ColorScheme`](https://kotlinlang.org/api/compose-multiplatform/material3/androidx.compose.material3/-color-scheme/) class from the material3 library, which currently lacks out-of-the-box support for high-contrast colours.
+Compose Multiplatform uses the [`ColorScheme`](https://kotlinlang.org/api/compose-multiplatform/material3/androidx.compose.material3/-color-scheme/) class from the Material3 library, which currently lacks out-of-the-box support for high-contrast colours.
 For a high-contrast theme on iOS, you need to add an extra set of colours to the application palette.
 For each custom colour, its high-contrast version should be specified manually.

 iOS provides the **Increase Contrast** accessibility setting, which can be detected by checking the value of `UIAccessibilityDarkerSystemColorsEnabled`.
-You can also keep track of the `UIAccessibilityDarkerSystemColorsStatusDidChangeNotification`.
+You can also keep track of `UIAccessibilityDarkerSystemColorsStatusDidChangeNotification`.
 These APIs allow you to switch to a high-contrast color palette when the system accessibility setting is enabled.